Notifications

 How notifications work

-Notifications surface the moments that matter to you and your team: a client paid an invoice, a proposal was opened, a teammate was assigned to a project, or a period is waiting for approval.
+Notifications surface the moments that matter to you and your team: a client paid an invoice, a proposal was opened, a teammate mentioned you in a note, or a period is waiting for approval.
 Instead of hunting through each page, you get a running feed of the things worth knowing about.

 Two kinds of updates